raspberrypi/documentation/configuration/uart.md

 ## Pi 4 - six UARTS

-The Raspberry Pi 4 has four additional PL011s:
+The Raspberry Pi 4 has four additional PL011s, which are disabled by default.
+The full list of UARTs on the Pi 4 is:

 | Name | Type |
 |------|------|